awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_u2f.md

 ## Enable a U2F Security Key for the AWS Account Root User \(Console\)<a name="enable-u2f-mfa-for-root"></a>

-You can use IAM in the AWS Management Console to configure and enable a U2F security key for your AWS account root user\.
-To enable MFA devices for the AWS account, you must be signed in to AWS using your root user credentials\.
+You can configure and enable a virtual MFA device for your root user from the AWS Management Console only, not from the AWS CLI or AWS API\.

 If your U2F security key is lost, stolen, or not working, you can still sign in using alternative factors of authentication\.
-If you can't sign in with your U2F security key, you can sign in by verifying your identity using the email and phone that are registered with your account\.
-Before you enable a U2F security key for your root user, review your account settings and contact information to make sure that you have access to the email and phone number\.
 To learn about signing in using alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.
-To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.
+To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.<a name="enable_u2f_root"></a>

+**To enable the U2F key for your root user \(console\)**

+1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
 **Note**
-You might see different text, such as **Sign in using MFA** and **Troubleshoot your authentication device**\.
-However, the same features are provided\.
-In either case, if you cannot verify your account email address and phone number using alternative factors of authentication, contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support) to deactivate your MFA setting\.<a name="enable_u2f_root"></a>

-**To enable the U2F key for your root user \(console\)**

-1. Sign in to the AWS Management Console\.
-**Important**
-To manage MFA devices for the AWS account, you must use your root user credentials to sign in to AWS\.
-You cannot manage MFA devices for the root user while signed in with other credentials\.

-1. Do one of the following:
-   + **Option 1**: Choose **Dashboard**, and under **Security Status**, expand **Activate MFA on your root account**\.
+If you previously signed in to the console with *[IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials, your browser might remember this preference and open your account\-specific sign\-in page\.
+You cannot use the IAM user sign\-in page to sign in with your AWS account root user credentials\.
+If you see the IAM user sign\-in page, choose **Sign\-in using root user credentials** near the bottom of the page to return to the main sign\-in page\.
+From there, you can type your AWS account email address and password\.

-   + **Option 2**: On the right side of the navigation bar, choose on your account name, and then choose **My Security Credentials**\.
+1. On the right side of the navigation bar, choose on your account name, and then choose **My Security Credentials**\.
 If necessary, choose **Continue to Security Credentials**\.
-Then expand the **Multi\-Factor Authentication \(MFA\)** section on the page\.
 ![\[My Security Credentials in the navigation menu\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-root.shared.console.png)

+1. Expand the **Multi\-factor authentication \(MFA\)** section\.

 1. Choose **Manage MFA** or **Activate MFA**, depending on which option you chose in the preceding step\.